adrianolee/learngit/readme.txt

-Git is a distributed control system.
+Git is a GPl control system.
 Git is free software.